Installing RedisInsight on AWS EC2

 - Log out and log back in again to pick up the new docker group permissions.

 - To verify, run

 docker ps.
 You should see some output without having to run sudo

 Finally, we can now install RedisInsight.
 Run the following command

 docker run -v redisinsight:/db -p 8001:8001 redislabs/redisinsight

-This command will download and run the RedisInsight docker image and expose it as a web page on port 8001.
+This command downloads and runs the RedisInsight docker image and exposes it as a web page on port 8001.

 Find the IP Address of your EC2 instances, and a launch your browser to

 http://<EC2 IP Address>:8001.
 You should see the Databases page of RedisInsight.
 Accept the EULA and start using RedisInsight.

 In this guide, we installed RedisInsight on an EC2 instance running Docker.
 As a next step, you should now add an ElastiCache Redis Instance and then run the memory analysis.